gauravkatoch007/banana/README.md

 //or imageArray can be a array of UIImages var imageArray = [UIImage]()

-var imageScroll = banana( imagesArrayInput : imageArray, imageScrollView :self.imageScrollView )
+var imageScroll = banana( imageScrollView :self.imageScrollView )
-//Load to load images in memory and display them in User Interface imageScroll!.load()
+//Load to load images in memory and display them in User Interface imageScroll!.load(imageArray)

 //Call startScroll for autoScrolling.
 Default scrolling timer is 8 seconds imageScroll!.startScroll()